 - SparkPeople is a site built around the concept that the buddy system works best for helping people lose weight and get fit.

-- CafeMom connects parents, giving them the chance to share struggles and schedule playdates.
+- CafeMom connects parents, giving them the chance to share struggles and schedule play-dates.

 No matter what your particular hobby, chances are you’ll be able to find a social network that’ll help you get in touch with people who enjoy it too.
-In addition to dating and niche sites, gambling communities bring together people with a passion for casino games and help them find new places to play online and in person.

 Spreading the Word

 News outlets and citizens alike have taken to social media as a way to get their message out to the masses.
 Twitter has become a particularly viable news source, as people of the 21st century demand information in short, direct bursts.
-Furthermore, Twitter has served as a catalyst for social change, fueling the protests in Egypt in recent years.

 On a more personal note, when was the last time one of your friends had a baby or got married, and you didn’t check Facebook for photos of the big event?
 It’s the ultimate way for people to keep in touch on a personal level, even with miles and oceans in between them.
 Long distance relationships have become more common, and families are able to stay closer than ever before thanks to this newfound online phenomenon.